modernxmpp/modernxmpp/docs/client/protocol.md

 Simpler clients may choose to only use XEP-0084 and XEP-0172 to provide a limited user profile, while more advanced clients could publish more details via XEP-0292.

+### Avatars

+-   **Do** publish avatars via XEP-0084.
+-   **Do not** publish avatars via XEP-0292.

+#### Format and size considerations

+Use widely supported format such as PNG or JPEG.

+The avatar must fit within stanza size restrictions, after being base64-encoded and wrapped in protocol.

 ## Group chat

 See [Group Chat](../groupchat/).